 Our work combines aggregate data analysis with on-the-ground research in affected communities to provide insight into what the opioid problem looks like, how communities respond, and what kinds of policies have the best chances of making a difference.

-Patricia Strach is the interim executive director at the Rockefeller Institute and a professor in the departments of Political Science and Public Administration and Policy at the University at Albany.
+Patricia Strach is a fellow at the Rockefeller Institute and a professor in the departments of Political Science and Public Administration and Policy at the University at Albany.
 She is principal investigator on the Stories from Sullivan project.

 Katie Zuber is a fellow at the Rockefeller Institute.
 Her research examines the role of law in collective struggle, with an emphasis on legal advocacy among sexual and gender minorities.

 Elizabeth Pérez-Chiqués is an instrumental part of the Rockefeller Institute's Stories from Sullivan research team.
 She is trained in qualitative methods and ethnography.
 Dr. Pérez-Chiqués is the co-founder of ABRE Puerto Rico, a nonprofit organization that specializes in government transparency and civic technology.